CollinsTatang/Real-Time-Search/README.md

-# Realtime Search
+# Realtime Search Box

-<h2>This project permit Users to perform search on articles in realtime</h2>
-    - Users register to the app and create articles of their choice;
+<h2>To create a realtime search box, where users search articles, and then have analytics that display users search details.</h2>

 ## Built With